Chapter 5:

 8:20 PM

-Vernon floated down into a cul-de-sac, bringing the boys Harper and Vergil down alongside him, still cloaked with the burgundy haze of his telekinesis.
+Vernon floated down with burgundy haze cloaking him and the boys into a cul-de-sac.
 It was just late enough so that people weren’t out and about.
-“Alright guys, catch you later.
+“Alright Vergil, Harper, catch you later.
 Call me if anything happens.
-That goes especially for you Harper!
+That goes especially for you, Harper!
 If your powers activate, call me, immediately.
 Got it?”

 “I gotcha’.”
 Harper waved his hand as Vergil bid Vernon farewell.
 Vernon flew up and off toward the city. “…Hey, Verg…want to spend the night?”

 “N-No…I have t-to check on m-my sister.”
-Vergil began walking to his house, an older dwelling, needing to be painted and have the front lawn cut, which sat parallel to Harper’s on the street.
-It was apparent that the mail hadn’t been touched as it piled up on the stoop.
+Vergil walked off toward his house.
+It was an older dwelling, needing to be painted and have the front lawn cut, which sat parallel to Harper’s on the street.
+Apparently, the mail hadn’t been touched as it piled up on the stoop.
 Vergil gathered all the letters and scurried inside.

-Harper strolled to his house and unlocked the door.
-As he walked in, an older Asian woman, in her early forties approached him.
-“Mom, before you start, I know you’re proud of me and yada, yada, yada.
+Harper strolled to his home and unlocked the door.
+Walking through the entrance, he was met with an older Asian woman, in her early forties.
+“Mom, before you start; I know you’re proud of me and yada, yada, yada.
 Thanks, but did anyone call for me?
 I’m expecting a call.”

 “Guess no one called yet, then.
 I’ll see you later.”
-Harper walked away from his mother in a rush for his room.
+He rushed for his room!

 “Wait, Harper!”

-“Yvette, relax…he’s a young man.
-He’s probably waiting for some girl to call.”
+“Yvette, relax.
+He’s a young man.”
 A soft voice came from the living room.
+“There’s probably waiting for some girl or something.”
 Harper’s father; Calvin Wolf sat in a large comfy chair adjusting the settings on his stereo system.
 “Come and join me, dear.
 I’ve found a nice piece earlier and I’m sure you’ll love it.”
-Calvin extended his hand and brought Yvette in as she sat down on his lap.
+Calvin extended his hand and brought Yvette in to sit on his lap.

-“…” Harper looked over to his parents feeling uncomfortable with how they were openly showing affection.
-As the music began to play a thought popped into his head.
-“Hey Dad…”
+“…” Harper looked over to his parents, uncomfortable with how openly affectionate the two were.
+As the music played a thought popped into his head.
+“Hey, Dad…”

 “Yes?”

 “…Do you know a girl named…” Harper stopped.
-As gross as he thought his parents were, he enjoyed seeing them happy.
+Gross as he thought his parents were, he enjoyed their bliss.
 “Never mind.
 It’s nothing.”

-“Good night!”
-The boy rushed to his room, shutting the door behind him.
+“Night!”
+The boy rushed to his room, shutting the door behind him!
 He pulled up his seat and got on the computer.
-After a few minutes of browsing the internet he stopped, casting a glance over to Vergil’s.
+After a few minutes of aimlessly browsing the internet he stopped, casting a glance over to Vergil’s.

 “You made most of i-it, right W-Wilhelmina?”